 MIT maintains certain policies with regard to the use and security of its computer systems, networks, and information resources.
 All users of these facilities, including technology developers, end users, and resource administrators, are expected to be familiar with these policies and the consequences of violation.

 IS&T policies are implemented throughout IS&T, but the end product is owned and approved by the VP of IS&T and her staff.
 IS&T policies are guided by the principles articulated in MIT Policy generally, but specifically in MIT Policy 13.2 which states in part:

 "Information technology policies ensure that everyone's use of the Institute's computing and telecommunications resources supports its educational, research, and administrative mission in the best possible way."

-These policies have been approved by the Head of IS&T. Additional policies are being drawn up and will be posted here as they receive approval.
+These policies have been approved by the VP of IS&T. Additional policies are being drawn up and will be posted here as they receive approval.

 DHCP Usage Logs Policy

 Regarding the creation, retention and privacy of DHCP logs.

 Regarding Web server access logs retained by IS&T.

 Regarding standards for establishing strong passwords by account owners.